Yeedle/yeedle.github.io/_posts/2017-01-15-Tidyverse-style-guide.md

 When arguments to functions overrun the 80 character limit, break them up into multiple lines and use spaces to align them.
 This applies in particular to pipes where multiple levels of indentation can quickly lead to overflowing lines.

-# Pipelines
+# Pipes

-Each step in a pipeline should be on its own line, even for for short pipes.
+Each step in a pipe should be on its own line, even for short pipes.
 <div class = "good">
 **Good**: